Mack the Knife: Reception

 The song earned Darin two Grammy Awards in 1959, for Record of the Year and first ever Best New Artist.
 Darin's version was also inducted by the Library of Congress in the National Recording Registry at the same time as Armstrong's in 2016.
 It was ranked as No. 15 in the list of Songs of the Century by the Recording Industry of America and the National Endowment for the Arts.

+In 1999, the 1959 release of the song by Bobby Darin on the Atco Records label was inducted into the Grammy Hall of Fame.